skalarproduktraum/phd-thesis/chapters/interactive-ablation.md

 \end{figure*}

 Results for the general questions section of the study questionnaire are shown in Figure \ref{fig:VRAGeneral}.
 Users were universally satisfied with the quality and usability of the prototype, and were not irritated by having to perform tasks in VR they were previously only used to with 2D interfaces.
 They generally reported that showing the dataset in human size scales and positions — in the study, the dataset is shown with a height of $1.5\,\mathrm{m}$, hovering $1.5\,\mathrm{m}$ above (virtual) ground — was well chosen.
 They did not have trouble learning the interface, and were in general ready to use the interface within a few minutes.
 While the users felt that the way of visualising the dataset supported the performed tasks well, a number of users criticised the fidelity of the visualisation and indicated in the follow-up interview they would like e.g. adjustable transfer functions, as the opacity of the dataset sometimes interfered with the tasks.
 In terms of input modality — the users were given state-of-the-art handheld VR controllers — users were mostly satisfied, only a few users would have liked different input modalities more.
 In the follow-up interviews these users indicated that a pencil-like interface would feel more precise than the HTC Vive controllers used.

+In general, the very positive user response shows that most of the design decisions in the prototype have proven correct, so it can be refined further, and then deployed to control an actual physical system.

 ### Results — Wellbeing, Workload, and Simulator Sickness